rifff-fin/Treasure-Diver-3D-CSE-423-PROJECT/README.md

-Treasure Diver 3D – CSE 423 Project
+# Treasure Diver 3D – CSE 423 Project

 This is a small 3D underwater game made with Python, OpenGL, and GLUT.
-The player dives through different levels, collects treasures, avoids sharks and jellyfish, and tries to survive with limited oxygen.
+You play as a diver who moves through the ocean, collects treasure, avoids sharks and jellyfish,
+and tries to survive with limited oxygen.

-🎮 Game Features
+## Game Features

-Smooth 3D player movement
+- Smooth 3D player movement

-Sharks that move around the map
+- Sharks that move around the map

-Jellyfish with a pulse effect
+- Jellyfish with a pulse effect

-Treasures you can collect
+- Floating treasure to collect

-Powerups like speed, oxygen, and shield
+- Powerups like speed, oxygen, and shield

-Oxygen bar, score, lives, and levels
+- Oxygen bar, score, lives, and level system
+- Simple camera control

-Simple challenges during gameplay
+- Small challenges during gameplay

-Clean camera system

-📦 How to Run
+## How to Run

-Make sure you have these installed:
+Install the needed packages:
 pip install PyOpenGL PyOpenGL_accelerate

-Then run:
+Then run the game:
 python main.py

+## Controls
+W / A / S / D  → Move
+Arrow Keys     → Rotate camera
+Space          → Start or Pause
+Esc            → Quit

+## About the Project
+This game was made for the CSE 423 Computer Graphics course.
+All shapes—player, sharks, jellyfish, treasure, bubbles, UI—were made with basic OpenGL.

+## Project Members
+(Write your names here)
+- Name 1
+- Name 2
+- Name 3